axel-download-accelerator/axel/README.md

 Axel supports HTTP, HTTPS, FTP and FTPS protocols.

-Thanks to the original developer of Axel, Wilmer van der Gaast, and everyone else who has contributed to it over the years.
+Thanks to the original developer of Axel, Wilmer van der Gaast, and everyone else who has contributed to it over the years

 ## Usage